 Opportunity for profit or loss is often an indicator of an independent contractor.

 Services available to the market.
 Independent contractors are generally free to seek out business opportunities.

 Method of Payment

-An employee is generally guaranteed a regular wage amount for an hourly, weekly, or other period of time even when supplemented by a commission.
+An employee is generally guaranteed a regular wage amount for an hourly, weekly, or another period of time even when supplemented by a commission.
 However, independent contractors are most often paid for the job by a flat fee.

 The type of relationship depends upon how the worker and business perceive their interaction with one another.
 This includes:

-Written contracts which describe the relationship the parties intend to create.
+Written contracts describe the relationship the parties intend to create.
 Although a contract stating the worker is an employee or an independent contractor is not sufficient to determine the worker’s status.

 Businesses providing employee-type benefits, such as insurance, a pension plan, vacation pay or sick pay have employees.
 Businesses generally do not grant these benefits to independent contractors.

 The permanency of the relationship is important.
 An expectation that the relationship will continue indefinitely, rather than for a specific project or period, is generally seen as evidence that the intent was to create an employer-employee relationship.